What Is Drug Addiction?

 Substance Abuse vs. Addiction

 Although “substance abuse” and “addiction” are frequently used interchangeably, they are not the same.
 Substance abuse often leads to addiction, and a person’s addiction can involve substance abuse, but you don’t have to be addicted to abuse a substance.
 The main difference has to do with control and negative outcomes.

 Substance abuse is the use of illicit substances or prescriptions non-medically and in excess.
 In these cases, substance abuse happens repeatedly and voluntarily.
-In contrast, drug addicts or alcoholics have a compulsory need to abuse these substances — they cannot control the substance abuse, even though they are aware it leads to significant negative outcomes.
+In contrast, teens addicted to drugs or alcohol have a compulsory need to abuse these substances — they cannot control their substance abuse, even though they are aware it leads to significant negative outcomes.